Webster–Ashburton Treaty: Results

-Ten months of negotiations for the treaty were held largely at the Ashburton House, home of the British legation on Lafayette Square in Washington, D.C.
-The house has been designated a U.S. National Historic Landmark.
+Ten months of negotiations for the 1842 Treaty were held largely at Ashburton House, home of the British legation, facing on Lafayette Square, Washington, D.C.

-To make the controversial treaty more popular in the United States, Webster released a map of the Maine–Canada border, which he claimed Benjamin Franklin had drawn.
-It showed contested areas largely resolved in favor of the United States.
+To make the controversial treaty more palatable and popular in the United States, Secretary of State Webster released a map of the Maine–Canada–New Brunswick border, taken from the national archives, which he claimed that Benjamin Franklin had drawn of the territory.
+It showed contested areas of that time during the original 1783 Paris treaty negotiations largely resolved in favor of the United States.